 Now fast forward one year.
 Over its fiscal 2019, Apple actually collected a few billion dollars less in revenue than it did over the course of 2018.
 Profit margins remained insanely high, which translated into slightly lower net profit in 2019 versus 2018.
 Despite the small fall in revenue and profit, Apple stock basically doubled in price over that period.

 So how has Apple managed to pull this off?
 The short version is that Apple stock has been very cheap at times over the past ten years.
-Heck it was trading at an 8% earnings yield just last January.
+Heck, it was trading at an 8% earnings yield just last January.
 If I had to explain why, I’d guess it is because the revenue and profit stream is traditionally more lumpy at Apple compared to service-oriented tech giants such as Alphabet, Microsoft and Facebook.
 In years that Apple released a new iPhone, revenue and profit would spike.
 In the off-years it would either not increase all that much, or it would even fall back a little.

 Now, what this figure ignores is the company’s long-term investments.
 These are typically bonds that mature in two to five years, but in theory they could be longer dated.
-Anyway, despite progress in winding down its portfolio, Apple still has around $100,000m in long-term investments on its balance sheet.
+Anyway, despite progress in winding down its portfolio, Apple still has around $100b in long-term investments on its balance sheet.
 That makes the valuation a little cheaper than the headline P/E ratio suggests.

 On that basis, I don’t think that Apple stock is particularly expensive.
 It isn’t on sale like it was back in early-2019, but in the current environment it strikes me as reasonably valued.
 That said, and given how irrationally the market has often acted toward the stock, it would not surprise me to see further large swings in its valuation multiple.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!